briansmiley/RicochetRobots/README.md

 - Robots move until they hit a wall or another robot

-- `spacebar` resets the current solution attempt, moving robots back to their marked starting positions for the current turn
+- `Backspace` undoes move recent move, `Spacebar` resets the current solution attempt, moving robots back to their marked starting positions

 - Clicking center shape resets the turn and selects a new token (e.g. if the current target is trivial or too challenging to reach)